nagshankha/lammps_python_simulation_toolkit/README.md

-# lammps_python_simulation_toolkit
-A Python wrapper simulation toolkit for running LAMMPS simulations
+# A Python wrapper simulation toolkit for running LAMMPS simulations